 How can a student be seen at the Student Health Center?

 Appointments are recommended to see all providers and are mandatory for the psychologist.
 Walk-ins will be seen only as the providers' schedules permit.

 Yes, several plans are available in the Health Center waiting room.
 Or you can go to the Health Insurance page for on-line access to a variety of insurance vendors.

 Do minor students (under the age of 18) need parental consent to receive care?

 Unless it is an emergency, care for acute medical problems such as an upper respiratory infection or a tuberculosis skin test requires a parental consent.
-You can download the consent form and have your parent sign in the appropriate space.
+You can download the Patient General Consent and have your parent sign in the appropriate space.
 If a minor needs medical attention for a sexually transmitted disease, contraception and/or urinary tract infection, a parent's consent is not needed.